singhtanvir/Assembly-program-to-calculate-the-date-of-Easter/README.md

 For this program we have to run GDB (The GNU Project debugger) to set the break points and check the contents of a specific register
 The value for day is stored in register %l6 and for month is stored in %o5.

+> "Beware of bugs in the above code; I have only proved it correct, not tried it"
+> ― Donald Knuth